sprucelabsai/developer.spruce.ai/README.md

 Hey Skill Developer 👋.

+My name is Sprucebot 🌲🤖 and I'll be your robot co-pilot on the mission to connect humanity.

 # TLDR;

 A Skill is a "micro-app".
 That is, a bit of functionality hyper focused on a single use-case.
 It consists of a `server` and an `interface`.
-Together, with `events` and `messages`, Skills can connect people in whole new ways.
+Together, with `events` and `messaging`, skills can connect people in whole new ways.

-# Sprucebot skills manifesto
+# Skills manifesto

 Skills are programs with a purpose: [human-to-human connection](https://vimeo.com/204933933).

 They accomplish this in one of two ways:

-1. Automation - tech runs the show, people enable
+1. Automation - tech runs the show with oversight from humans
-2. Augmentation - people run the show, tech enables
+2. Augmentation - humans run the show using technology as a tool

 ## Automation

 Lets say there is a lady named Becca.
 She nerds the f\*\*k out over fashion.
-So, she decided to open a menswear boutique.
+So, she decided to open a [menswear boutique](https://spruce.me).
 She loves it.
 But, do you know what she didn't expect?
-That she'd be spending all her time doing boring admin work.
-There are so many aspects of running a business that need to be automated, it literally warranted this document being created.
+That she'd be spending so much time doing boring admin work.
+There are so many aspects of running a business that need to be automated, it literally was half the justification for my creation.

 ## Augmentation

 Good augmentation is much harder to achieve than good automation.
-Automation comes natural.
-You think, "What processes can I get rid of?"
-Augmentation is the opposite.
-The question becomes, "What processes can I enhance?"
-When considering augmentation, it helps to think about the things a human brain can't do well (e.g. remembering names or personal details of 100 people a day) and what it can do well (e.g. solve complex social issues in real time).

-## Making small business successful

-This two pronged approach is the crux of our small business strategy.
-We want Becca to be able to focus on fashion, not all that other stuff.
-But, Becca's boutique needs more than good automation to succeed.
-She needs to be:
+Think of this as the places that humans do better than machines.
+For Becca, this means having engaging conversations with her guests, something a robot cannot do.
+To enchance (augment) Becca's memory and recall, a machine can send the note Becca needs... right when she needs it, to her smart watche.
+Now that's teamwork! 🤓

 ## Un-Amazon'able

 Amazon rocks, doesn't it?
-Pretty much everything you need, basement prices, delivered right to your door.
+Pretty much everything you need delivered right to your door.
 If Becca tried to compete with Amazon, she'd get smoked.
 She's gotta focus on the things that make brick-and-mortar unique.
 This means she needs to be building human-to-human relationships.

-You've never logged into Amazon, had it say, "Welcome back \${firstName}" and thought to yourself, "Wow, that was nice!"
-But, when you walk into your favorite boutique, coffee shop, outdoor shop, barbershop, or salon and are welcomed by name, everything changes.
+Luckily, Becca has huge an advantage here.
+The human brain (the most complex structure in the universe) is [optimized for social interecation and collaboration](https://www.amazon.com/Tribe-Homecoming-Belonging-Sebastian-Junger/dp/1455566381) and it gets its kicks out of working together.
+Machines just can't compete.
+There is a gotchya, though; the collaboration has to face-to-face (or hand-in-hand) to get the full effect and no, [social media just won't cut it](<(https://www.youtube.com/watch?v=YPmNf362_K0)>).

 ## Promote human-to-human connection

 Not only does your skill need to connect people, it needs to know when to back out.
-Relationships, true relationships, are built without a middleman.
+Relationships, true relationships, are built without a [middleman](https://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034).

 > _"Remember that a person's name is, to that person, the sweetest and most important sound in any language."_
 >